Create Orders

 Clone an order

-The CloneOrder endpoint enables applications to easily reorder without having to create an order from scratch.
-In the request, you provide an existing order number to clone.
+The CloneOrder endpoint allows applications to reorder without having to create an order from scratch.
+In the request, you provide the ID of an existing order to clone.

-You can clone any existing order regardless of the order state, but a cloned order has DRAFT as the initial state.
-The cloned order is like any other order created using the CreateOrder endpoint.
-The order follows the normal order lifecycle and can be modified like any other order.
+You can clone any existing order regardless of its state, but the cloned order is initially DRAFT.
+The clone is like any other order created using the CreateOrder endpoint.
+It follows the normal order lifecycle and can be modified like any other order.

-When cloning an existing order, the endpoint copies only the applicable fields in the new order, such as:
+When cloning an existing order, CloneOrder copies only the applicable fields in the new order, such as:

 • location_id